LubomyrIvanitskiy/unitates/ReadMe.md

 220.49999999999997 words
 ```

-The result of load_units is a namedtuple, so you can use it in the following well
+The result of load_units is a namedtuple, so you can use it in the following way:
 ```python
 >>> from units import load_units
 >>> units = load_units("words", "pages")